CellAg Landscape

 While the TUM supports Germany-based research in cellag with a professorship, there are further universities playing their part in the cellag space.

 The Hochschule Reutlingen is home of Prof. Dr. Petra Kluger’s lab with various projects focusing on cultivated meat.
 Projects include the research on sustainable meat, taking into account economic and environmental aspects of cultivated meat production, the upscaling on speroid-based meat production to combat problems faced through scalability of the current processes, and serum-free bioprinted meat, to investigate how cultivated meat can be produced without the use of FBS.
+In 2023, the Kluger Lab became part of a joint BMEL-funded research consortium together with Bluu Seafood and the University of Vechta, receiving funding of over €1.3 million to research cultivated fish fat cells as the basis for protein- and omega-3-rich food products.

 Dr. Florian Fiebelkorn at the University of Osnabrück highlights the potential of cultured meat from the perspective of a biology didactician.
 With his research focused on investigating the influences of knowledge and attitudes on sustainable diets and biodiversity conservation, cellag-based publications are included in his and his team’s portfolio to address consumer acceptance of cultured meat.